stepzen-dev/stepzen-vercel-starter-template/README.md

 Open [`http://localhost:3000`](http://localhost:3000) with your browser to see the app, and [`dashboard.stepzen.com`](https://dashboard.stepzen.com/) to see your GraphQL API endpoint.

-You can edit the GraphQL API my modifying `stepzen/index.graphql` by hand, or use the [`stepzen import`](https://stepzen.com/docs/cli/cli-commands#stepzen-import) CLI command to import additional data sources to your API.
+You can edit the GraphQL API by modifying `stepzen/index.graphql` by hand, or use the [`stepzen import`](https://stepzen.com/docs/cli/cli-commands#stepzen-import) CLI command to import additional data sources to your API.

 The page auto-updates as you edit JS or CSS files, and the GraphQL API on `stepzen.net` auto-updates as you edit GraphQL schema files in `stepzen/`.

 The GraphiQL component on the home page is only an example to show that your app has a GraphQL API.
 Feel free to delete this component at any time.
-You can always use your [StepZen dashboard](https://dashboard.stepzen.com/) to explore your GraphQL endpoints.
+You can always use the [StepZen dashboard](https://dashboard.stepzen.com/explorer) to explore your GraphQL endpoints.

 ## Learn More